sustainable-software-sustainability/website/content/goals.md

 + Cultural heritage

 ## Goal 6: To become a sustainable activity
-This is an internal objective of WOSSS, whereas goals 1-5 are outward facing objectives.
+This is an internal objective of WoSSS, whereas goals 1-5 are outward facing objectives.

 ### Objectives
 To:

 + ensure efforts and results are balanced.
-+ develop a website for the WOSSS efforts and associated workshops
++ develop a website for the WoSSS efforts and associated workshops
-+ develop a way to onboard/offboard the delivery team and the oversight team at WOSSS
++ develop a way to onboard/offboard the delivery team and the oversight team at WoSSS
 + to have relevant governance documents and processes in place
   + e.g. A code of conduct